 - Targeted Placement: Assign roles based on your knowledge of the class and students and which kids will be willing to perform in front of an audience.
-Presidents’ Day is midway through the month, so you should have a pretty good idea of which kids will work with which roles.
+Presidents’ Day is midway through the month, so you should know which kids will work with which roles.
 This may be the easiest method, but be wary of hurt feelings when you select the leading roles.

 - Random Placement: Place all the roles into a hat (try a Lincoln stovepipe to match the theme) and have kids draw a role from the hat.
 This ensures fairness, but you might end up with your shyest students in critical roles or your most active extroverts in the background.
 Be open to suggestions if some students want to switch parts early on, but also encourage them to be willing to expand their comfort zone.

 You’ll need an audience, so include the time and date of the performance in your class newsletter and on the school calendar.
-If you are going to perform for parents, then a warmup at school (particularly one done for the younger grades) can help build everyone’s confidence.
+If you perform for parents, then a warmup at school (particularly one done for the younger grades) can help build everyone’s confidence.